Ecuador – the mysteries of the Amazon and the Galapagos

 Day 8 Flight from Quito to San Cristobal Island – Transfer in – Interpretation Center – Frigatebird Hill and Carola Beach

-In the morning, our female host will assist us with check-in for our flight to San Cristobal Island.
+In the morning we fly from Quito to San Cristobal Island.
 This island, the fifth largest and easternmost of the Galapagos, is formed by a series of extinct, fused volcanoes.
-Upon arrival, we will meet our guide and head to the hotel to check in.
-After a brief orientation, we will head out to visit the Interpretation Center, an excellent place to dive into the natural history of the Galapagos and the history of San Cristobal itself.
+Upon arrival, we will meet our local island guide and head to the hotel to check in.
+After a brief orientation, we’ll head out to visit the Interpretation Center, an excellent place to dive into the natural history of the Galapagos and the history of San Cristobal itself.

-The center’s Museum of Natural History offers fascinating displays about the volcanic origins of the islands, their isolation from the continent, ocean currents, climate, and the arrival and colonization of various species.
+The centre’s Museum of Natural History offers fascinating displays about the volcanic origins of the islands, their isolation from the continent, ocean currents, climate, and the arrival and colonisation of various species.
 The exhibit also chronicles human history, highlighting significant events related to the discovery and colonization of the islands.

 Next, we will visit Frigatebird Hill, also known as Tijeretas, named after the frigatebirds that nest here.
 This high-intensity walk takes us through beautiful landscapes and offers a breathtaking view from the foot of a frigatebird nesting colony.